MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-automation.md

 ---
-title: Automate your deployment pipeline using APIs and Azure DevOps
+title: Automate your deployment pipeline by using APIs and Azure DevOps
-description: Learn how to automate your deployment pipeline, the Power BI Application lifecycle management (ALM) tool, using APIs and Azure DevOps.
+description: Learn how to automate your deployment pipeline, the Power BI Application lifecycle management (ALM) tool, by using APIs and Azure DevOps.
 author: KesemSharabi
 ms.author: kesharab
 ms.topic: conceptual
 ms.service: powerbi
 ms.subservice: pbi-deployment-pipeline
-ms.date: 12/22/2022
+ms.date: 12/27/2022
 ---

-# Automate your deployment pipeline using APIs and Azure DevOps
+# Automate your deployment pipeline by using APIs and Azure DevOps

 The Power BI [deployment pipelines](deployment-pipelines-overview.md) tool enables business intelligence teams to build an efficient and reusable release process for their Power BI content.

 To achieve continuous integration and continuous delivery (CI/CD) of content, many organizations use automation tools, including [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops).
 Organizations that use Azure DevOps, can use the [Power BI automation tool](#use-the-power-bi-automation-tools-extension) extension, which supports many of the deployment pipelines API operations.

 You can use the [deployment pipelines Power BI REST APIs](/rest/api/power-bi/pipelines) to integrate Power BI into your organization's automation process.
-Here are a few examples of what can be done using the APIs:
+Here are a few examples of what can be done by using the APIs:

 * Manage pipelines from start to finish, including creating a pipeline, assigning a workspace to any stage, and deploying and deleting the pipeline.